Tooth fillings like amalgam fillings have been a contentious issue in the dental industry, but it never used to be that way.

 When the amalgam filling sets, it expands.
 When it expands, it has the potential to crack the tooth structure.
 Tiny fine fracture lines can form inside that tooth and those fracture lines can grow, and grow, and grow over time.

 Another drawback of amalgam fillings is they shrink and contract with variations in temperature.
 Significant temperature changes can cause the tooth to split.
 In the worst cases, a tooth can be lost.
 This is never the solution a dentist wants, because our philosophy is Teeth.
 For life.

 I’ve seen many examples where this situation has occurred and it’s why I encourage patients to replace their amalgam fillings with resin as soon as they can manage to do this.

 If you don’t, here are a couple of very typical scenarios you might experience:

-There is no silver bullet
+There is no silver bullet for tooth fillings, but….

-Are resin fillings the answer to everything?
+Are resin fillings the answer to every filling?

 No, but in their favour is the fact they expand much less than amalgam and they are much kinder to the tooth structure.
 And that’s what we’re all about at Dental as Anything; kindness and preserving teeth, ideally for life.